3K0CRYPT/senior-year/OS 442/mem-sim/googletest/googletest/docs/DevGuide.md

 ## Coding Style ##

-To keep the source consistent, readable, diffable and easy to merge, we use a fairly rigid coding style, as defined by the [google-styleguide](http://code.google.com/p/google-styleguide/) project.
-All patches will be expected to conform to the style outlined [here](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml).
+To keep the source consistent, readable, diffable and easy to merge, we use a fairly rigid coding style, as defined by the [google-styleguide](http: to conform to the style outlined [here](http:

 ## Updating Generated Code ##